Two plus two equals four.

 This can be clicking on a tooltip, reading an article, or coming to your landing page.
 If the user is not satisfied with what they see at first sight, they are not going to try to adopt your product.

 Just like you feel down when you’re not properly welcomed into a fine dining restaurant 🤷🏻♀️

 - You make it easy for your users to signup or get further information,

-- You add warm welcome modal to your product,
+- You add a warm welcome modal to your product,

 All these are steps of User Onboarding.